songweizhi/MetaCHIP/README.md

 Change Log:
 ---
+* v1.10.4 (2021-06-05) - Removed the limitation that contig length need to be shorter than 22bp
 * v1.10.0 (2020-08-16) - Fixed a few bugs
 * v1.9.0 (2020-06-01) - Add supplementary module: rename_seqs
 * v1.7.0 (2019-07-26) - Add supplementary modules: get_SCG_tree and SankeyTaxon